Full-Stack-Council-Note/Council-Note-PartB/README.md

 ## Screenshots of Trello board

-I have used Trello to plan and keep track of the stages of development of this app in the coming weeks, such as when certain stages should be achieved and completed by.
+I have used Trello to plan and keep track of the stages of development of this app over the weeks, such as when certain stages should be achieved and completed by.

 #### Trello Overall